 O Petit Club Africain offers authentic African dishes in a warm and artistic environment.

-Afrikrea is your platform for discovering, buying and selling fashion, arts and crafts Made Of Africa all over the world.
+Afrikrea is your platform for discovering, buying and selling fashion, arts and crafts Made in Africa.

 Waly-Fay offers West African cuisine in a hip and trendy space.

 Le Negus is a restaurant that serves Ethiopian food.

 Babylone Bis is a restaurant that serves up original French Creole specialties.